Legacy BIOS Issues with GPT

 Abandoning BIOS Booting

 If you've got an existing OS installation, switching to (U)EFI booting will require changing your boot loader configuration.
 This is easy to do for Linux, provided you understand the needs and quirks of your (U)EFI-capable boot loader.
-(See the "Booting from GPT" page of this document for some comments on this issue.)
+(See the "Booting from GPT" page of this document or my EFI Boot Loaders for Linux page for some comments on this issue.)

 Go on to "Why Use GPT fdisk?"